Layout errors

 1. Embrace a Mobile-First Approach: Design for smaller screens before expanding to larger ones.
 This approach ensures that essential elements are prioritized.

-2. Utilize Frameworks: Leverage frameworks like Bootstrap or Foundation that provide predefined grid systems and responsive utilities.
+2. Utilize Frameworks: Leverage frameworks like Bootstrap or Foundation that provide predefined Grid Systems and responsive utilities.

 3. Regular Testing: Use tools like Google Mobile-Friendly Test or BrowserStack to ensure your layouts function correctly on various devices and resolutions.